hsutter/cppfront/docs/cpp2/expressions.md

 ## `$` — captures, including interpolations

-Suffix `$` is pronounced **"paste the value of"** and captures the value of an expression at the point when the expression where the capture is written is evaluated.
+Suffix `$` is pronounced **"paste the value"** and captures the value of an expression at the point when the expression where the capture is written is evaluated.
 Depending the complexity of the capture expression `expr$` and where it is used, parentheses `(expr)$` may be required for precedence or to show the boundaries of the expression.

 `x$` always captures `x` by value.
 To capture by reference, take the address and capture a pointer using `x&$`.
 If the value is immediately used, dereference again; for example `:(val) total&$* += val` adds to the `total` local variable itself, not a copy.